sjp38/perfbook-ko_KR/README.md

 Usage
 =====

-The source is in tex format; It is hard to read.
+The source is in tex format;
 Just typing `make` from your linux commandline will give you the complete book in PDF format.
 However, the build requires few prerequisites.
 The prerequisites may be complex to someone.
 For the reason, the final PDF file